Health, Safety and Security

 If your child has a communicable disease, please inform the school nurse immediately.
 Guidelines to common infectious diseases and exclusion from school times are given in the following Infectious and Communicable Diseases section.

-If a medical reason prohibits your child from going outside for breaks or from participate in Physical Education or swimming classes, your child must bring a note to their class teacher.
+If a medical reason prohibits your child from going outside for breaks or from participating in Physical Education or swimming classes, your child must bring a note to their class teacher.

 Should a child require medical attention or needs to be collected early due to the onset of illness, the School Nurses will notify parents.
-If parents cannot be reached, the emergency contact person provided on the Health Form will be contacted next.
+If parents cannot be reached, the emergency contact person provided on the Health Form will be contacted.

 Medication will not be given to your child unless written instructions or verbal confirmation is received from a parent.
 If your child needs medication through the school day, please contact the nurse on duty by telephone at 041 768 29 11.

-In the interest of dental health, the school does not encourage the eating of chocolate or sweets in school or on the school buses.
+In the interest of dental health, the school does not encourage the eating of chocolate or sweets in school.
 We therefore request that the children do not bring these to school.
 Chewing gum is strictly forbidden.